 I know it hardly seems fair after a long, sleepless night, but try to cut out all caffeine if mama is breastfeeding.
 While it may be exactly what you need to help keep your eyes open, it will also keep baby wide eyed and bushy tailed too.

 A well fed baby is a happy baby!
-Please feed and burp baby right before our session to ensure a happy, sleepy (“milk drunk”) baby.
-Be prepared as baby will be more hungry during the session so we also be take breaks to help him/her re-fuel.
-It’s tough work being a model!
-Some babies 'cluster-feed' in their early days as well.
+Please feed and burp right before our session to ensure a happy, sleepy (“milk drunk”) baby.
+Be prepared as baby will be more hungry during the session so we take several breaks to help him/her re-fuel.
+It’s tough work being a super model!
+Some babies will 'cluster-feed' in their early days as well.
 Many new parents elect to bring a bottle (breast milk or formula) to help baby get a fuller tummy for the photo session.

 TO BINK OR NOT TO BINK?

-Yes, it can be a touchy topic for some and I fully understand.
-Many parents are advised against the binkie and worry about nipple confusion or their babe getting 'hooked'.
-I assure you, using one during the very short time in the studio will not affect baby.
-Their natural instinct when awake is to eat, so a little fooling can help sooth them back to sleep for all those sweet poses.
-If you choose to avoid a binkie all together, we will certainly respect your wishes.
+Yes, it can be a touchy topic and I fully understand.
+Many parents are advised against the binkie and worry about nipple confusion or getting 'hooked'.
+Because it is for such a short time in the studio, using a binkie is unlikely to have any effect on baby.
+Their natural instinct when awake is to eat, so sometimes a little fooling is enough to get them right back to sleep.
+Should you choose to avoid a binkie, rest assured I will certainly respect your wishes.

-Newborn sessions can last anywhere from 2-4 hours.
-It all depends on baby’s mood and willingness to sleep.
+Newborn sessions can last anywhere from 2-4 hours since baby runs the show.
 Unfortunately…this isn’t something we can predict!
 We ask that everyone remain calm, should he/she not want to sleep, since your baby will pick up on any frustration in the room.
 And if sleep doesn’t happen, that’s okay!
 Wide-eyed newborn photos are beautiful too.